webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 It's a pretty big time commitment but it is kind of fun and really interesting to see what's being developed with Web Components.
 At times it can be frustrating that I can't say that "we have support for it" or anything like that yet.

 ### Microsoft has done a great deal of collaboration and interactive work with other browser vendors.
-Can you talk to us about the W3C Web Apps face-to-face meetings you've been having to finalize the specs.
+Can you talk to us about the W3C Web Apps face-to-face meetings you've been having to finalize the specs?
 How have they gone?
 How can developers keep updated on the outcomes of these meetings?

 Dimitri has been championing Web Components at various meetings of the Web Apps working group faces-to-face meetings for some time now.
 He'd schedule some time at the meetings to talk about Web Components and in the early meetings he'd hear from Mozilla